 With that in mind, here’s a list of travel products that get the job done, in spite of their (sometimes) goofy appearances.
 Below are seven shameless ways to make your flight a little more comfortable, from butt pads to foldable footrests.

 The Sweatpants That Supposedly Look Like Regular Pants

 Trick humanity into thinking you’re not a slob with comfy pants that have been designed to look more respectable outside-the-house pants.
-There’s a version for men from Betabrand that are eloquently called the All Day Every Day Pant.
+There’s a version for men from Public Rec that are eloquently called the All Day Every Day Pant.
 These dress sweatpants, made from a signature nylon and spandex blend, will deceive anyone who can’t spot the difference between plainly dissimilar types of fabric.
 There’s also Pajama Jeans (read our review), the classic infomercial legwear that fits like your favorite knit PJs, yet looks like your favorite knit PJs dyed a jean color.

 The Butt Pad

 This is a thing, I guess.
 I haven’t seen anyone use this product before, so I can’t offer empirical data on the popularity of seat cushion and other items meant to support a flyer’s posterior.
 I’d venture to guess that, in light of the uncomfortable contortions to which the legs and necks of coach flyers are subjected, measly padding under the butt is comparatively not so unpleasant.
 But Magellan’s has an entire section for seat cushions in its in-flight-comfort category, where it sells an inflatable version that promises to “cushion your ride” and “provide support.”